-The Doctor: (non-chalantly) "I just walked into the highest security office in the United States, parked a big blue box on the rug and you think you can just shoot me?"
+- When the Doctor appears in Nixon's office:The Doctor: [nonchalantly] I just walked into the highest security office in the United States, parked a big blue box on the rug and you think you can just shoot me?

-The Doctor: "Don't shoot!"
+The Doctor: Don't shoot!

 - Timeshifted Actor: The Sheppards as Canton Everett Delaware III.

-- Timey-Wimey Ball: In Moffat tradition.
+- Timey-Wimey Ball: In the Moffat tradition.
 We have the Doctor inviting his companions to attend his death which he already knows will happen; invites someone else who they haven't met yet, but he's met them; and also invites his past self to meet up with them after everyone's seen him die.
-Make sense?

 - Title Drop:

-Cavalier: Where is the Doctor?
+- In the flashback:Cavalier: Where is the Doctor?